Chandana80/pizzarest/README.md

     $ mvn jetty:run

-If you rather preffer to run the application on Tomcat execute:

-    $ mvn tomcat:run

 ### Functional Testing

 The functional tests module allows you to run tests against the real application deployed on real container instead of